 Leisure activities are foundational in making urban life dynamic and open to social and cultural diversity (Portney, 2013).
 The leisure industry helps to formulate "quality of place", which is identified as the single most important source of civic satisfaction.
-The significance of leisure activities has been widely recognized for promoting the happiness and well-being of citizens (Yang, et al., 2012), improving the quality of life and sense of pride of residents (Yang and Kim, 2016), creating livable and sustainable human settlements (Chiesura, 2004), alleviating the pressure of urban life, promoting social cohesion and reducing social inequality (McCarthy, 2002; Ryder, 2004).
+The significance of leisure activities has been widely recognized for promoting the happiness and well-being of citizens (Yang, Chen, Hsueh, Tan, & Chang, 2012), improving the quality of life and sense of pride of residents (Yang & Kim, 2016), creating livable and sustainable human settlements (Chiesura, 2004), alleviating the pressure of urban life, promoting social cohesion and reducing social inequality (McCarthy, 2002; Ryder, 2004).

-Characterizing spatial characteristics facilitates a better understanding of urban form (Liu et al., 2016).
-The locations of leisure activities possess multiple spatial characteristics, such as spatial accessibility, spatial optimization, and spatial gradient (Devine and Mobily, 2017; Son and Janke, 2015; Jing et al., 2018).
-The rational distribution of the locations of leisure activities can substantially boost urban vitality and urban competitiveness (Chen et al., 2014) and facilitate environmental, social and health justice (Jing et al., 2018) by improving access to certain types of leisure sites for vulnerable people.
-These previous studies have contributed to addressing the spatial features of leisure activities, such as parks, gardens, museums, karaoke, and cinemas.
+Characterizing spatial characteristics facilitates a better understanding of urban form.
+The locations of leisure activities possess multiple spatial characteristics, such as spatial accessibility, spatial optimization, and spatial gradient (Devine & Mobily, 2017; Jing, Liu, Cai, Yi, & Zhang, 2018; Son & Janke, 2015).
+The rational distribution of the locations of leisure activities can substantially boost urban vitality and urban competitiveness (Chen, Lin, Wang, Yu, & Tang, 2014) and facilitate environmental, social and health justice (Jing et al., 2018) by improving access to certain types of leisure sites for vulnerable people.
+These previous studies have contributed to addressing the spatial features of leisure activities.
+Geospatial analysis is widely utilized to examine the spatiality of certain types of leisure activities, such as parks, gardens, museums, karaoke, and cinemas.
 However, in addition to how leisure activities are spatially distributed, it is important to understand what factors of the built environment influence the spatial patterns of leisure activities and how the characteristics of the physical environment and leisure functions are mutually dependent.